rajdeepmondaldotcom/pmcgrab/README.md

 ## Acknowledgements
 * The National Center for Biotechnology Information (NCBI) for maintaining PubMed Central.
 * The open-source community behind **Biopython**, **BeautifulSoup**, **lxml** and other dependencies that make this project possible.

-> **Disclaimer**
-> Use of PubMed Central content is bound by the PMC terms of use.
-Ensure you have the right to download and redistribute any article you process with `pmcgrab`.